-There is an estimated 450 beds distributed amongst 30 bed and breakfast; lodges; and hotel in the municipality.
+There is an estimated 700 beds distributed amongst 50 bed and breakfast; lodges; and hotel in the municipality.
 70% of these facilities are found in town or very close to town.
 These facilities offer clients outstanding service at reasonable rates.
 Our tourism strategy offers opportunities for investors to invest in tourism industry in Giyani because of its striking natural landscape and eco-cultural activities.
+Greater Giyani municipality has a competitive advantage in this area due to our proximity to Kruger national park and other tourist attraction areas.
+Department of water and sanitation has concluded plans to maximize the use of our two dams as potential tourist attraction centers, water sports like boating, fishing and professional fishing will be conducted in the dams.